facebookresearch/esm/examples/lm-design/paper-data/README.md

 ## `uniref90_jackhmmer_purge_ids.txt`
 ID's of sequences removed by Jackhmmer search (`-n 1 --seed 0`) of UniRef90 when given the de novo target set as queries.

+## Minimal structure projection
+A small new model head was constructed on top of ESM2, which is [this linear projection layer](https://dl.fbaipublicfiles.com/fair-esm/examples/lm_design/linear_projection_model.pt).
+For a given sequence the projection measures the compatibility of the internal representations of the language model with a structure.
+The linear projection layer is automatically downloaded when running the `lm_design` code.

 ## Reference